zecos/zecos/docs/src/pages/overview.md

 example:0000_overview
 ```

-That is an overly simplified example without any data validation, but you see how simple creating an input can be.
+That is an overly simplified example, but you see how simple creating an input can be.

 But this along with other features of the `@zecos/input` family can be composed to build powerful UI tools.